 Along with the ICCID, there are two other mobile network identifiers you should be familiar with: IMSI and IMEI.
 The ICCID identifies the SIM card while the IMSI identifies the specific subscriber, and the IMEI identifies the specific device.

-How to Find and Decode the ICCID Number
+Finding and Decoding the ICCID Number

 Major Industry Identifier (MII): In the telecommunications industry, every two numbers of an ICCID code start with 89.
 This helps differentiate the purpose of the card from similar chip cards such as credit cards.